Retail Sales

 Breaking Down the May 2026 Numbers

-The latest Eurostat release for May 2026 revealed a significant deceleration in Eurozone Retail Sales, with a month-over-month increase of 1.10%.
-This figure represents a substantial drop of -1.80 percentage points from the preceding month's robust 2.90% expansion in April 2026.
-The magnitude of this slowdown is particularly striking when viewed against the backdrop of recent trends.
+The May 2026 Eurozone Retail Sales report delivered a stark contrast to recent trends, registering a 1.10% YoY increase.
+This figure represents a substantial drop of 1.80 percentage points from the prior month's 2.90% YoY growth, marking a significant deceleration in consumer activity.
+The magnitude of this change is particularly noteworthy when viewed against the backdrop of the past year's performance.

 Impact on EUR and FX Markets